seregazhuk/seregazhuk.github.io_old/_posts/2017-08-22-reactphp-promise-timers.md

     <img src="/assets/images/posts/reactphp/timeout-promise-output.gif" alt="timeout-promise-output" class="">
 </p>

 But at the same time if the principal promise rejects the timeout promise also will be rejected.
-How to figure out the rejection reason: it was a timeout or the principal promise has failed?
+How to figure out what is the rejection reason?
+Was it a timeout or the principal promise has failed?
 The answer is: by attaching several *reject* handlers and type-hinting `React\Promise\Timer\TimeoutException` in one of them.
 The `TimeoutException` extends PHP's built-in `RuntimeException`:

 {% highlight php %}
 <?php

-use function \React\Promise\Timer\timeout;
+use function React\Promise\Timer\timeout;
 use React\Promise\Timer\TimeoutException;

 $loop = React\EventLoop\Factory::create();